Flag

 Sanctions

-Afghanistan's UN membership is currently deferred, and if reinstated, it must adhere to UN sanctions aimed at maintaining international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include measures like economic sanctions and arms embargoes, with a focus on protecting the rights of those targeted.
+Afghanistan's UN membership is currently deferred, and if reinstated, it must adhere to UN sanctions aimed at maintaining international peace.
+The UN Security Council has established numerous sanctions regimes since 1966, which include various measures such as economic sanctions and travel bans, while ensuring the rights of those targeted are considered.

-The U.S. has extended its national emergency regarding Afghanistan and issued General License 20 to ensure that sanctions do not hinder humanitarian efforts.
-Various sanctions are also enforced by the EU and UK, including asset freezes and travel restrictions, while the use of Hawala banking remains a critical financial lifeline for many in Afghanistan.
+The U.S. has extended its national emergency regarding Afghanistan and issued guidelines to ensure sanctions do not hinder humanitarian efforts.
+Sanctions from the EU and UK also focus on asset freezes and travel restrictions, while the use of Hawala banking remains crucial for many Afghans, necessitating careful due diligence in financial transactions.

 Bribery & Corruption

-Corruption is a significant barrier to business in Afghanistan, affecting various sectors such as permitting, procurement, and taxation, with systemic issues reported at border crossings that hinder economic development.
-Despite some anti-corruption initiatives led by President Ghani, including the establishment of the Anti-Corruption Justice Center, corruption remains pervasive, with reports of land disputes and officials engaging in corrupt practices without facing penalties.
-The Afghan government is working on improving its anti-corruption framework, including the operationalization of the Anti-Corruption Commission and the introduction of regulations for transparency, but challenges in enforcement and capacity persist.
+Corruption remains a significant barrier to business in Afghanistan, affecting various sectors such as permitting, procurement, and taxation, with systemic issues reported at border crossings.
+Despite some anti-corruption initiatives, including the establishment of the Anti-Corruption Justice Center and the operationalization of the Anti-Corruption Commission, enforcement challenges persist, and high-level corruption continues to undermine economic development.
+The Afghan government is working on improving transparency and accountability, but effective implementation of reforms is crucial for meaningful progress.

 Economy